Recent Blog Articles

 Improve your balance by walking

-The sense of balance typically worsens with age.
-It can be further compromised by certain medical conditions and medications, uncorrected vision problems, or a lack of flexibility.
 Poor balance often leads to falls, which can cause head injuries and other disabling injuries.
 Hip fractures, in particular, can lead to serious health complications and threaten independence.
-A combination of activities such as walking, strength training, and specific workouts can improve balance and prevent falls, especially in older adults.

-A good walking plan should be designed to safely boost physical activity whether you're sedentary or fairly active.
-The minutes count, not the miles.
-Here's how to tailor a walking plan to your needs:
+A good walking plan should be designed to safely boost physical activity.
+The minutes count more than the miles.

 If you aren't in the habit of exercising, start at the beginning.
 If you normally use a cane or walker, be sure to do so.
 As you feel stronger and more comfortable, gradually add more minutes to your walks.